Keepnet Labs Logo

 What is CEO Fraud?

 CEO fraud is a sophisticated email hoax that tricks employees, particularly in finance and administration, into taking damaging actions.
 Cybercriminals often impersonate top executives, using spoofed or compromised email accounts to send messages that appear legitimate.
-This highly targeted spear phishing emails typically include urgent requests, pushing employees to bypass standard verification processes.
+These highly targeted spear phishing emails typically include urgent requests, pushing employees to bypass standard verification processes.

 CEO fraud attacks commonly rely on three primary methods: